shredtechular/StratifyLabs.github.io/download.md

 <h2>The Code</h2>

+<p>You can get started by forking or downloading the <a href="https://github.com/StratifyLabs/HelloWorld" target="_blank">Hello Word</a> application from github.</p>

 <p>
-You aren't required to download any source code to build Stratify OS applications.
-However, if you want to check out the source code, it is on <a href="https://github.com/StratifyLabs" target="_blank">Github</a>.
+You aren't required to download any of the StratifyOS source code to build applications.
+However, if you want to check out the OS source code, it is on <a href="https://github.com/StratifyLabs" target="_blank">Github</a>.
 </p>

 </div>